-- 1 Take hold of handlebars with both hands on the handles. - 2 Move handlebars up and down and press to tilt. - 3 Place front wheel in position where it can't move sideways (e.g. in a bike stand). - 4 Hold handlebars firmly with both hands. - 5 Check if the handlebars are able to twist against the front wheel. - ⇒ If the handlebars can move, contact your specialist dealer.
+- 1 Take hold of handlebars with both hands on the handles. - 2 Move handlebars up and down and press to tilt. - ⇒ If the handlebars can move, contact your specialist dealer. - 3 Place front wheel in position where it can't move sideways (e.g. in a bike stand). - 4 Hold handlebars firmly with both hands. - 5 Check if the handlebars are able to twist against the front wheel. - ⇒ If the handlebars can move, contact your specialist dealer.